 GetGeoMesaKafkaRecord processor will pull data off of the GeoMesa Kafka topic and write it out using

 a NiFi record writer.
 The processor can output data in any format supported by the NiFi records API, but for

 this example we’re going to use GeoAvro to simplify the ingest into HBase.
 Configure the processor by

 setting the appropriate Kafka connection parameters and setting the

 created for the output.
 Set a unique Kafka group ID, to ensure that the processor reads all the data coming

 from the topic:

-you still need to configure it with the
+You will need to configure it with the path to the

 Once all the processors and controller services are configured, enable them in the NiFi UI.
 If everything goes correctly, you’ll start seeing your Kafka data show up in HBase.